Protect a Business with Contractor's Insurance

 |Replacement coverage for tools and equipment|

 General Liability Insurance

 Counties and cities where your business performs work are likely to require general liability insurance or surety bonds as an alternative.
 To be a general contractor/builder in Lubbock

 Texas prides itself on having a free market, and many contractor trades aren’t licensed by the state including: remodelers, roofers, general contractors and builders.
 Some trades that are licensed require a minimum in general liability coverage.
 An Electrical Contractor, Electrical Sign Contractor, Residential Appliance Installation Contractor and Air Conditioning and Refrigeration Contractors (Class A) are required to maintain in general liability insurance:

 |1.
 Minimum $300,000 per occurrence (combined for property damage and bodily injury);|

 |2.
 Minimum $600,000 aggregate (total amount the policy will pay for property damage and bodily injury coverage); and|

 |3.
 Minimum $300,000 aggregate for products and completed operations.|

 Commercial Auto Insurance

-Worker’s Compensation is not required by Texas, but optional.
+is not required in Texas, but optional.
 However, the risk of an employee or even owner getting injured on the job is too high to forgo insurance.
 If your firm works as a subcontractor, you may be required to offer worker’s compensation, as the general contractor can’t cover injuries of your employees.
 Working on government contracts, will also require worker’s compensation.